-Councilor McCarthy: Councilor Furey and I were present in 2009 and as to why it didn't move forward then, mostly due to fear and uncertainty.
+• Councilor McCarthy: Councilor Furey and I were present in 2009 and as to why it didn't move forward then, mostly due to fear and uncertainty.
 The neighbors were worried about overdevelopment.
 Only one question: What is the property that goes linear toward the Ayube bypass?
 What is it and why is it so linear?

+City of Salem City Council & Planning Board Minutes, April 13, 2022 Page 7 of
-Kirt Rieder: According to Google Earth, it is boat storage.

-Councilor McCarthy: With some tweaking and comments this will be a good addition to the Bridge Street Neck Neighborhood Association and how they see the corridor advance.

-Councilor Cohen: Great process and team effort between the residents, neighborhood association and the city.
-I hope for a more flexible version on how to look at density and size of units.
+- Kirt Rieder: It is boat storage when you look at Google Earth. - Councilor McCarthy: With some tweaking and comments this will be a good addition to the Bridge Street Neck Neighborhood Association (BSNNA) and how they see the corridor advance. - Councilor Cohen: Great process and a good example of working with neighborhood association, residents, and councilors.
+Back to what Helen Sides touched on; I hope for a more flexible version on how to look at density and size of units.
+Under this I couldn't have as many units as I do now.
+It's important to think about this for Salem at large.